Keeping capercaillie safe in the spring: What you can do to help

 How we can help our ground nesting birds thrive

 We all love getting out and enjoying the amazing landscapes and habitats of the Cairngorms National Park, which we share with many special rare species.
 By following these simple steps we can help ensure they survive and thrive:

 Keep your dog on a lead

-Going for a walk with the dog keeps us moving and our canine friends happy – but please be mindful that although your dog might be well behaved and friendly to humans, a ground nesting bird like a capercaillie sees them as a threat and a predator.
+Going for a walk with the dog keeps us moving and our canine friends happy – but please be aware that although your dog might be well behaved and friendly to humans, a ground nesting bird like a capercaillie sees them as a threat and a predator.
 Between April-mid August, when in pine forests please keep your dog on a lead when requested by signage.

 Walk on paths